Republican issues subpoenas for Wisconsin election info

 MADISON, Wis.
-(AP) — The leader of the state Assembly's elections committee issued subpoenas Friday demanding extensive election materials, including all ballots and voting machines, from two Wisconsin counties in what she called a “top-to-bottom” investigation of the state's 2020 presidential results.
+(AP) — The leader of the Wiscocnsin Assembly's elections committee issued subpoenas Friday demanding extensive election materials, including all ballots and voting machines from two counties in what she called a “top-to-bottom” investigation of the state's 2020 presidential results.

-Republican Rep. Janel Brandtjen said she has sent subpoenas to Milwaukee and Brown counties for election materials.
-Brandtjen said last month that she wanted to conduct a review similar to a widely discredited audit performed in Arizona.
+Republican state Rep. Janel Brandtjen sent the subpoenas to Milwaukee and Brown counties.
+She said last month that she wanted to conduct a review similar to a widely discredited audit performed in Arizona.
 Brandtjen and other Wisconsin Republicans traveled to that state in June to observe the review.

-“Legislators have been hearing from thousands of disgruntled constituents regarding their concerns with the November 2020 election,” Brandtjen said in a news release.
+It's unclear, however, whether the Wisconsin review will happen.
+Two other investigations of the election results are already underway and Assembly Speaker Robin Vos signaled that he doesn't support a third probe.
+The Legislature's attorneys said in a June memo that only Vos has the power to issue subpoenas.

+Brandtjen didn't respond to messages Friday morning seeking comment.
+She spoke at a noon rally at the state Capitol celebrating the subpoenas, however, and promised to put questions about election fraud to rest.

 Former President Donald Trump has been pressuring Wisconsin Republicans to take a closer look at the presidential results in the state, which Joe Biden won by about 20,000 votes.